m-hoseyny/TG-File2Link/README.md

 - `PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (If you're on some PaaS).
 Defaults to `1200` or 20 minutes.

 - `USE_SESSION_FILE` : Use session files for client(s) rather than storing the pyrogram sqlite database in the memory

+- `CHANNEL_IDS` : A list of channel IDs to which the user must join to use the bot.

 ### For making use of Multi-Client support